 ADHD is an abbreviation for attention deficit hyperactivity disorder, which is a neurodevelopmental condition that affects mostly children and adolescents.
 This complex disorder can cause one to have difficulties when it comes to paying attention, combined with inappropriate behavior (age-wise) and a state of permanent agitation.
 One might also have difficulties regulating his/her emotions, this is why it is important to manage ADHD or ADD quickly.

 In general, the first signs of ADHD manifest themselves in small children, affecting their academic performance, home life, and various recreational activities.
-This condition is encountered in association with other mental health problems (autism, learning & intellectual disabilities, anxiety) and substance abuse, especially in teenagers.
+This condition is encountered in association with other mental health conditions (autism, learning & intellectual disabilities, anxiety) and substance abuse, especially in teenagers.

 According to the latest statistics, there are over 50 million people worldwide suffering from ADHD.
-From the people who receive this diagnostic during childhood, between 30 and 50% will continue to present similar manifestations as adults.
+Of the people who receive this diagnostic during childhood, between 30 and 50% will continue to present similar manifestations as adults.
 The good news is that ADHD is a condition that can be successfully kept under control through adequate management.
 (R)